tucats/ego/docs/API.md

 &nbsp;

+You can execute multiple statements in a single operation by formatting the payload as an array of strings.
+For example,

+    [
+        "delete from people where name='Jones'",
+        "insert into people(name) values ('Smith')"
+    ]

+This executes both statements in order, as a transaction.
+That is, every statement in the operation must succeed for any of the statements to take effect.
+If any statement fails, the error reponse describes the failing statement.
+When using a transaction of more than one statement, if a SELECT statement is included it must be the last statement in the array.

+&nbsp;

 In the event that the REST call returns a non-success status code, the response payload will contain the following diagnostic fields as a JSON payload: